sindresorhus/got/readme.md

 #### got.ParseError

 When `json` option is enabled, server response code is 2xx, and `JSON.parse` fails.
+Includes `statusCode` and `statusMessage` properties.

 #### got.HTTPError